-Robots won't steal your jobs, but they will change them.
+Don’t worry, robots won’t steal your jobs.
+Instead, they will change them.

-Farmers spend 20% of the time on the things that generate 80% of revenue.
+With robots taking on much of the manual labour, Farmers will only spend 20% of the time on the things that generate 80% of revenue.
 With more free time, you can focus on making more money.

 Agri-tourism is worth more than food production in the UK.
 And there’s a strong desire for crafted food products.
 So farmers can get better value from their crops, by turning them into products.
 It’s about bread, not wheat.

 Farms tend not to provide a broad range of job types for rural economy.
 We are actively supporting the diversification of rural jobs in a programme we call Project Gingham.